thissomimie/ReproducibleResearch/PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-#### 1. Create a new factor variable in the dataset with two levels ??? 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.
+#### 1. Create a new factor variable in the dataset with two levels-'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.

 ```r